 2 Work on speed

 There is no goal which won’t be improved with speed work.
 Training your speed will help with weight loss, fitness, and (obviously) with your running pace.
 Dedicate one run a week to speed work: you could do sprints, hill sprints, or a fast-paced tempo run.
 Be brave and stick to it.

 3 Add in strength work

-Training muscular strength will bring a lot of benefits – helping you get faster, avoid injury, and even feel better sitting at work or in the car.
+Training muscular strength will bring a lot of benefits – helping you get faster, avoid injury.
 Strength work doesn’t mean going to a gym if you don’t want to.
 Add in 10 minutes of strength work 4 times a week at home.

 Day 1 Press ups

 Day 4 Bridges and superman back raises

 This might not sound like it has much to do with running, but the fact is that good nutrition habits over winter will keep you healthier, so you can run more often, so you stay fitter… you see the connection.
 Don’t let your fruit and vegetable intake drop over winter.
 Aim for 2 servings of veg with every meal, a snack of fruit, and choose fruit or berries as after dinner dessert.
 Cook up soups and stir fries, and get one big salad in once a week.